aws-samples/generative-ai-on-amazon-sagemaker/workshops/diy-agents-with-sagemaker-and-bedrock/99-use-cases/text2sql/README.md

 ## Getting Started

 Before beginning this lab, you should have:
-- Completed Labs 1 and 2
 - Basic understanding of SQL and relational databases
 - Familiarity with AWS data analytics services

 To start working with the notebooks:

 1. Navigate to the `workshops/diy-agents-with-sagemaker-and-bedrock/99-use-cases/text2sql` folder in the cloned repository
-2. Open `1-create-db-tables` to begin setting up the Athena database and Glue crawler
+2. Open `1-create-db-tables` to begin setting up the Athena database and Glue Data Catalog
 3. Follow each notebook sequentially to implement text-to-SQL capabilities

-## Example Queries

 ## Next Steps